Aldeburgh: Aldeburgh Beach Lookout

-The Aldeburgh Beach Lookout is a historic landmark on the Aldeburgh sea front.
+The Aldeburgh Beach Lookout is a historic landmark on the Aldeburgh seafront.
 Grade II listed, it was built in about 1830 as a lookout tower to assist or plunder shipping along the hazardous North Sea coast.
-The South African writer Laurens van der Post did his writing there for over 30 years.
+The South African writer Laurens van der Post did his writing there for more than thirty years.
 Since 2010, the lookout has provided an artistic space for residents and tourists, with Antony Gormley sculptures on display between the lookout and the sea.

 Scallop

 On Aldeburgh's beach, a short distance north of the town centre, stands a sculpture called Scallop, dedicated to Benjamin Britten, who would walk along the beach in the afternoons.
-Created from stainless steel by the Suffolk-based artist Maggi Hambling, it stands 15 ft high, and was unveiled in November 2003.
+Created from stainless steel by the Suffolk-based artist Maggi Hambling, it stands 15 ft high and was unveiled in November 2003.
 The piece is made up of two interlocking scallop shells, each broken, the upright shell being pierced by the words, "I hear those voices that will not be drowned," taken from Britten's opera Peter Grimes.
 The sculpture is meant to be enjoyed both visually and in a tactile way: people are encouraged to sit on it and watch the sea.

 The upright portion of the shell splits into three sections positioned at different angles.
 The positioning of these effects a visual transformation, depending on the vantage point from which the sculpture is viewed.

-The sculpture is controversial in the local area, with some local residents considering it spoils the beach.
-It has been vandalised with graffiti and paint on 13 occasions.
-There have been petitions for its removal and for its retention.
+The sculpture is controversial in the local area, with some local residents considering it "spoils the beach".
+It has been vandalised with graffiti and paint on thirteen occasions.
+There have been petitions both for its removal and retention.

 First World War

-A nearby aerodrome, Royal Naval Air Station Aldeburgh, was used in the First World War as a Night Landing Ground and for training observers.
+A nearby aerodrome, Royal Naval Air Station Aldeburgh, was used in the First World War as a night landing ground and for training observers.